BonteaMihai/University/Logic for Computer Science/NNF Conversion/README.md

 and then the root of the new formed tree is pushed onto the stack.
 A distinction has to be made between unary operators and binary operators, as in the case of negation, only one operator should be popped from the stack.

+## Updates:

+* improved the UI: only the laws that actually result in the modification of the formula are now printed, resulting in more readability

+* added colors to UI